Watch the webinar now:

 • Significance for purchasing

-Price escalation clauses are essential in purchasing in order to manage financial risks and economically secure long-term contracts.
+Price escalation clauses are essential in risk management in order to manage financial risks and economically secure long-term contracts.
 They enable purchasers to plan budgets more reliably and avoid unforeseen cost increases.
 They also promote transparent business relationships with suppliers, as price changes are based on comprehensible criteria.

 • Risk minimization: protection against market price volatility